Big Mama likes big wood, big tipis, and big country....and she delivers big heat.

 - Pipe Assembly - The pipe is a bear to roll the first time, but after burning it is a cinch.
 The first burn heat sets the pipe, and gives it memory of the stovepipe shape.
 To roll it the first time, take your time, and wear gloves.
 Start on one end, carefully rolling the pipe into an elongated cone shape until you can slip the first ring on.
 Milk that ring down the pipe slowly, adding more rings as you go.
 Alternatively, you can use two or more people to make the job go quicker.
 The lazy man's way is to take a long piece of PVC and use that to help roll the pipe into shape.

-- The pipe goes around the damper.
+- The pipe goes around the damper, not inside it.
 Slide the lower pipe ring up to give some room for expansion, slip the pipe over the damper, then lower the pipe ring to tighten.

 - Make sure there are no crinkles or creases in the pipe before the first burn, or they will be there forever.